Skip to content

 //...

-autoUploadMap = true // Upload mapping.txt file, default is false
+autoUploadMap = true // Upload mapping.txt file, defaults to false

-autoUploadNativeDebugSymbol = true // Upload c/c++ symbol so file, default is false
+autoUploadNativeDebugSymbol = true // Upload c/c++ symbol so files, defaults to false

-datakitUrl = 'https://datakit.url' // datakit upload address, generateSourceMapOnly=true when, no need to configure
+datakitUrl = 'https://datakit.url' // datakit upload address, not needed when generateSourceMapOnly=true

-datawayToken = 'dataway_token' // Space token, generateSourceMapOnly=true when, no need to configure
+datawayToken = 'dataway_token' // Workspace token, not needed when generateSourceMapOnly=true

-appId = "appid_xxxxx" // appid, generateSourceMapOnly=true when, no need to configure
+appId = "appid_xxxxx" // appid, not needed when generateSourceMapOnly=true

-env = 'common' // Environment, generateSourceMapOnly=true when, no need to configure
+env = 'common' // Environment, not needed when generateSourceMapOnly=true

-// native so specified path, only need to specify to the upper directory of the abi file
+// native so specified path, just specify the upper directory of the abi file

 // |-stripped_native_libs